 - Cannabis plants emit terpenes, volatile-organic-compounds (VOCs), inhalable organic dust, bioaerosols, and pollen/allergens.
 Photocatalysis breaks down these airborne substances and replaces them with carbon dioxide (CO2) and water which will stimulate healthy plant growth.

 - The scientific literature cites several health hazards related to the cannabis industry, such as respiratory ailments.
-The FN® coating photocatalytic reactions are an integral part of the growers’ risk management strategies.
+The MACOMA FN Nano Photocatalytic Air Disinfection System should be an integral part of the growers’ risk management strategies.
 Healthy and happy employees are more productive and can save growers a lot of money.

 Avoid Complaints from Neighbors, Environmentalist and Regulators